 If your PC isn't too archaic, consider donating it to a local school or hospital.
 Even if it is way beyond its sell-by date it could go to a local school's computer lab (most schools have one) and be used as a test bed, to take apart and reassemble.
 Alternatively, local schools might use it for parts, although they may shy away from used gear, given the unknown pedigree or wear of older hardware.

-If you donate it to a hospital or daycare centre, consider buying some low-cost educational software packages and preinstalling them before handing the system over.
-Also, as with selling a system, you'll want to remove all software that you've reinstalled on your new PC.
-And make sure to include all licence information for the software you're preinstalling on the old system.
+As with selling a system, the final option in this list, you'll want to remove all software that you've reinstalled on your new PC.
+And make sure to include all licence information for the software you're leaving installed on the old system.

 Bottom line: no charitable of publicly funded organisation is ever going to be unhappy that you are offering them a computer.
 Even if they can't use it, they may be able to sell it or use it for parts, and you can enjoy the healthy glow of a righteous person.